Chart Color Schemes

 Infrastructure

-Angle Park has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Angle Park has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-AreaSearch has identified zero projects that could impact the area's performance.
-Key initiatives include Regency Park Industrial Precinct Renewal, The Parks Recreation and Sports Centre Redevelopment, Northern Adelaide Road Upgrades Program, and The Queen Elizabeth Hospital Redevelopment Stage Three.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects expected to impact this area.
+Notable projects include Regency Park Industrial Precinct Renewal, The Parks Recreation and Sports Centre Redevelopment, Northern Adelaide Road Upgrades Program, and The Queen Elizabeth Hospital Redevelopment Stage Three.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.